2011 Quarter Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark

 The 2011 quarter collection features five distinct releases from the America the Beautiful series:

 The 2011 quarters carry different values depending on condition and composition.
-Circulated clad versions remain at face value of $0.25, while uncirculated specimens in MS65 grade typically trade around $5.
+Circulated clad versions remain at face value of $0.25, while uncirculated specimens at MS65 — a Choice Uncirculated coin with only minor contact marks — typically trade around $5.
+The Greysheet (CDN Publishing) tracks CPG values for ATB circulation strikes between $0.60 and $775.00 depending on the specific design and grade.

 The series includes special collector versions that hold greater value.
-Silver proof editions contain 90% silver composition, with individual pieces valued between $6 and $24.
+Silver proof editions contain 90% silver, with individual pieces valued between $6 and $26.
+USA Coin Book estimates the 2011-S Chickasaw Silver Proof at $26 or more, making it one of the more accessible silver collectibles in the set while also offering genuine precious metal content as a floor on value.

 2011 Gettysburg Quarter Value